BjornJongenelen/Keycloak-documentation/pages/Setup.md

 EOF
 ```

-Ensure that your network range is included in the “Remote Connections” settings.
+Ensure that your network range is included in the `Remote Connections` settings.
 Remember this configuration
 file as you may need to reconfigure it depending on your network setup (routing vs NATing
-Finally, we will start PostgreSQL and ensure it will automatically start when we boot our system.We can verify whether PostgreSQL is listening on the *:5432 port using the “show sockets” command:
+Finally, we will start PostgreSQL and ensure it will automatically start when we boot our system.We can verify whether PostgreSQL is listening on the *:5432 port using the `show sockets` command:

 ```shell
 systemctl enable postgresql --now